volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 ---
-title: Algorithms | Heap Sort in JavaScript
+title: Algorithms | Heap Sort In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn Heap Sort in JavaScript - simple, in-place, unstable, comparison sorting algorithm, its advantages and disadvantages and why it is a good and widely-used choice.